If you feel like your sex life isn't what it used to be, then this handy guide will show you how to spice things up in the bedroom.

 Research backs this up: couples who take more time to set the scene or establish a mood are more sexually satisfied.

-Dirty sheets aren’t an aphrodisiac, nor is a messy bedroom.
+Also, look into cleaning the sheets.
+Dirty ones aren’t an aphrodisiac, nor is a messy bedroom.

 Familiarity can make us lazy or complacent, and many people don’t put in as much effort to create an inviting sexual environment in a long-term relationship.